decentraland/old-documentation/_posts/development-guide/2018-01-12-entity-positioning.md

 You can use a transition to make movements caused by lookAt smoother and more natural.

-If the entitiy is configured with both a specific rotation and a lookAt setting, it uses the rotation set on by its lookAt behavior.
+If the entity is configured with both a specific rotation and a lookAt setting, it uses the rotation set on by its lookAt behavior.

 ## Scale